FredericBinon/JS-Cookie-Clicker/README.md

 ## Timeline / Workflow
 ### Wendesday 06/02
 - Visualization of video SRCUM.
-- Creation of GitHub's Repos:
+- Creation of GitHub's Repos and branches.
-* Master
-* Development
 - Calendar's preparation.
 - Amalia and Arnaud start the "clic" and the "score" code on .js.
 - Frederic and Andres initialisation of design on .css and html.